Resident Evil (2002 film): Development

-After Romero left the project, other writers and directors were involved in it for the next few years before the film finally went into production.
-In early 2000, director Jamie Blanks, who two years earlier directed successful psychological slasher film Urban Legend, was involved to direct the Resident Evil film based on another script from the new writer, which was about the STARS team fighting against monsters created by a virus outbreak inside Raccoon City.
-This version was cancelled as well.
+In 2000, director Jamie Blanks was attached to a new adaptation that was said to borrow more elements from the Resident Evil 2 and Resident Evil 3: Nemesis games.

 In 1995, Paul W. S. Anderson's low budget film Mortal Kombat became one of the first commercially successful video game adaptations.
 After playing Resident Evil, Anderson saw its cinematic potential and wrote a script titled Undead, which he described as "a ripoff" of the game.
 Bernd Eichinger, head of Constantin Film, was enthusiastic, so Anderson developed it into the script for Resident Evil.
 In late 2000, Anderson was announced as director and writer, and Resident Evil re-entered pre-production stages.
 Anderson stated the film would not include any tie-ins with the video game series as "under-performing movie tie-ins are too common and Resident Evil, of all games, deserved a good celluloid representation".

 Casting

 In early 2001, Michelle Rodriguez, James Purefoy and Milla Jovovich were the first of the cast to be signed on the project.
-David Boreanaz was intended to portray the male cop lead of Matt Addison; however, he turned down the role to continue work on the WB series Angel.
-Boreanaz suggested that he was in negotiations to have a smaller role in the film, claiming "Resident Evil is still there, a possibility, So, yeah, I'll see what happens", but he later declined the role.
+David Boreanaz was intended to portray the male cop lead of Matt Addison, but he turned down the role to continue work on the WB series Angel.
+Boreanaz suggested that he was in negotiations to have a smaller role in the film, but he later declined the role.
 The role of Matt Addison then went to Eric Mabius who was cast in March 2001, along with Heike Makatsch, who was cast as Matt Addison's sister Lisa Addison, an employee working for Umbrella's Hive facility.
+Jovovich's martial arts training for her role was initiated by actor-martial artist Robin Shou.